 - Preheat the oven to 375℉ degrees.
 Grease an 8×8 square baking dish or a small rectangular dish with a little oil or cooking spray to prevent sticking.

-- In a medium bowl, add the oats, cinnamon, allspice, baking powder, coconut, and salt and mix until combined.
+- In a large mixing bowl, add the oats, cinnamon, allspice, baking powder, coconut, and salt and mix until combined.

 - Add the milk, eggs, vanilla, maple syrup and crushed pineapple to the bowl.
 Stir to combine.